primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Dashboard

-The Dashboard is where you can quickly find information about the records you manage in Primero.
+The Dashboard ("Home") is where you can quickly find information about the records you manage in Primero.
 The type of information that appears here will depend on the type of work you do for your organization.
 For instance, social workers, managers, and agency administrators will each see dashboards which are tailored to the needs of their day-to-day work.

 A few notes about dashboards:
 - You can always get back to the dashboard by clicking on the "Home" link in the Navigation Menu.